skrfederico/movie-app/README.md

 ## Background info (EXTRA)

-The inspiration behind the creation of this application was drawn from the fruits app modeled for students of SEIR Flex at GA and Dawn, Matthew, and Fede's personal experience in managing a school of languages in Buenos Aires, Argentina.
+The inspiration behind the creation of this application was drawn from the notes app modeled for students of SEIR Flex at GA and Dawn, Matthew, and Fede's personal experience.

 ## Features (EXTRA)